NickvisionApps/libnick/docs/keyring.md

 - ```cpp
   std::optional<Credential> getCredential(const std::string& name)
   ```
-    - Accepts: The name of a credential to retrive from the store, name.
+    - Accepts: The name of a credential to retrieve from the store, name.
     - Returns: The `Credential` object for the credential matching name.
     - Returns: `std::nullopt` if no matching credential was found.
 - ```cpp